-10-Year geometric nominal returns, which include the real rate of return and inflation of 2.25% and does not include investment expenses.
-Over a 30-year period, STRS' investment consultant indicates that the above target allocations should generate a return above the actuarial rate of return, without net value added by management.
+\\10-Year annualized geometric nominal returns, which include the real rate of return and inflation of 2.25% and is net of investment expenses.
+Over a 30-year period, STRS Ohio's investment consultant indicates that the above target allocations should generate a return above the actuarial rate of return, without net value added by management.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2022
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2023